“Why, that Grinch even took the last can of Who hash.”

 – The Grinch, Dr Seuss

-If you can't get the little chompers to down some leftover corned beef around Christmas time, this should do the trick.
-Print out the cool who hash label I've designed up ( Click for label in jpeg format), stick on a container (see notes below on using tin), pop out a green tablecloth and serve 'em up.
+If you can’t get the little chompers to down some leftover corned beef around Christmas time, this should do the trick.
+Print out the cool who hash label I’ve designed up (click for larger size), stick on a container (see notes below on using tin), pop out a green tablecloth and serve ‘em up.

-Add in 2 cups of chopped up cooked corned beef, 3 cups chopped up cooked potatoes, and 2 tbsp of minced onion.
+- Add in the chopped up cooked corned beef, chopped up cooked potatoes, and minced onion.

-Stir in 3-4 tbsp of gravy (or beef stock) for added moisture and flavour.
+- Stir in ½ tsp concentrated beef stock for added moisture and flavour.

 *Notes about food cans